Skip to content

 Why Companies Offer Employee Bonuses

-It’s also a tactic that’s used by employers who want to hire people that they know are going to perform from day one on the job.
-So offering a reward for output means that you’re going to attract a certain kind of person to the role.
+It’s also a tactic used by employers who want to hire people they know will perform from day one.
+Offering a reward for output attracts individuals who are results-driven and focused on delivering measurable outcomes.

-Above all, however, the main reason that employers offer bonuses is because they want to encourage their employees to work as hard as possible to help the company succeed.
-Put simply, the offer that’s extended to employees is that “if we do well, you do well” - an idea of shared success that should drive your people to perform to their best, rather than just clock in and clock out.
+Above all, employers offer bonuses to motivate employees to work as hard as possible for the company’s success.
+Put simply, the offer to employees is: “If we do well, you do well.”
+This creates a sense of shared success that inspires employees to perform at their best, rather than just clocking in and out.

 The Benefits of Offering Employee Bonuses